From logarithmic delocalization of the six-vertex height function under sloped boundary conditions to weakened crossing probability estimates for the Ashkin-Teller, generalized random-cluster, and $(q_{\sigma},q_{\tau})$-cubic models: Sloped Gibbs states for crossings across the strip

 \textit{Proof of Lemma 2.2}.
 Performing straightforward rearrangement to obtain the first relation implies,

 As a result of the existence of $\xi^{3}_{\mathrm{Sloped}} \geq \xi^{2}_{\mathrm{Sloped}}$ for which,

 one also has that,

-from a lower bound on $\textbf{P}^{\xi^2_{\mathrm{Sloped}}}_{[-m,m] \times [0,n^{\prime}N]} \big[ \text{ } \text{ } \gamma_L \overset{h \geq ck}{\longleftrightarrow} \mathscr{F}\mathscr{C}_1 \text{ } \text{ }\big] $ dependent upon the number of $\mathscr{F}$ for which the desired crossing occurs, suitable $N_1, N_2, N_3$, and $\epsilon_L$, which can be bound below with arbitrary $\delta^2_L$.
+from a lower bound on $\textbf{P}^{\xi^2_{\mathrm{Sloped}}}_{[-m,m] \times [0,n^{\prime}N]} \big[ \gamma_L \overset{h \geq ck}{\longleftrightarrow} \mathscr{F}\mathscr{C}_1 \big] $ dependent upon the number of $\mathscr{F}$ for which the desired crossing occurs, suitable $N_1, N_2, N_3$, and $\epsilon_L$, which can be bound below with arbitrary $\delta^2_L$.
 For $\gamma_R$, following the previously described argument, instead for the connectivity event between $\mathscr{F}\mathscr{C}_n$ and $\gamma_R$ provides the accompanying lower bound for the other case. \boxed{}

-Besides crossing events defined in the vicinity of left and right boundaries, with positive probability freezing clusters can also be embedded within the interior of strip domains, which are characterized with the following crossing events.
+Besides crossing events defined in the vicinity of left and right boundaries, with positive probability freezing clusters can also be embedded within the interior of strip domains, as mentioned from previous remarks and objects.
+To maintain long horizontal crossings in the infinite volume strip, in spite of the fact that with positive probability there exists countably many \textit{freezing clusters} intersecting the finite, and infinite, volume strip, one can quantify crossing probabilities across smaller regions of the finite volume strip, which occur with good probability in infinite volume.
+That is, there exists other connectivity events within smaller parts of the strip that occur with good probability between faces within small enough neighborhoods of frozen faces.

 \textbf{Lemma} $\textit{2.3}$ (\textit{strip crossing events with obstructions from a countable number of freezing clusters}): Given a countable number of \textit{freezing clusters} sampled from $\mathcal{F}\mathcal{C}$, the probability of a connectivity even between each pair of neighboring \textit{freezing clusters},